 How can you help?

 Please consider sponsoring one of the widows or orphans from Eastern Uganda.
 You can help to provide them with opportunities that they would not have the chance to experience.
 Through your sponsorship, ROWAN will provide education, health care, entrepreneurship, and many moments where your sponsored widow or orphan will experience the love, protection and blessings of God.

 Isaiah 41:10 “So do not fear, for I am with you, do not be dismayed, for I am your God.
 I will strengthen you and help you; I will uphold you with my righteous right hand.”

 Due to it’s equatorial location & abundant fresh water, the sheer density of wildlife in Uganda can make your head spin.
 There are (well) over 1000 confirmed bird species found in the country alone.
 And what birds, some of them look like runway models!
 We are so excited about this fun series on birds.
 Last week we looked at the lovely Violet-backed Starling & today we will meet another handsome member of the starling family, the Red-winged Starling.
 Continue reading “Birds of Uganda – Red-Winged Starling”

-Welcome to another flashback Wednesday, featuring lovely portraits of the amazing people of ROWAN.
-We are having a great time going back through photos to see just how far we’ve come.
-Some of those featured have encountered struggles, but that makes their smiles all the more divine.
+Welcome to another flashback Friday, featuring beautiful portraits of the amazing people of ROWAN.
+We are truly enjoying the process of looking back through photographs & seeing just how far we’ve come!
+Some of those featured have encountered serious struggles, but that makes their smiles all the more divine.

-Continue reading “The Amazing Kids of ROWAN: Little Mary”
+Continue reading “The Amazing Kids of ROWAN: Michael”

-The main purpose of ROWAN is to help young people (& their mothers) whose lives have been affected by HIV/AIDS.
-Our primary objectives are ensuring everyone has food, health care & a decent education.
-Your donations & sponsorships help us fulfill our vision, allowing us to focus on the important things: hugging, loving & building a future for those who need it.
+At ROWAN a large portion of what we do is help young people whose lives have been directly affected by HIV/AIDS.
+Our primary objectives are ensuring everyone is has enough to eat, adequate health care & opportunities for a decent education.
+Your donations & sponsorships help us do this, allowing us to focus on the important things: hugging, loving & building a future for those who need it.